-Hypothesis 5: Profitability has a positive effect towards the growth of SMEs and startups in Malaysia attract investments, retain talented individuals, foster innovation, acquire customers, and build resilience.
+The adoption of digital marketing has significantly influenced the profitability of SMEs and start-up businesses, leading to various benefits.
+Profitability serves as a crucial catalyst for the growth of SMEs and start-ups in Malaysia, empowering these businesses to reinvest, expand, attract investments, retain talented individuals, foster innovation, acquire customers, and build resilience.
 By harnessing the power of digital marketing, SMEs and start-ups can achieve heightened profitability, establishing a solid foundation for sustainable growth and success in the Malaysian business landscape.
 The impact of digital marketing on profitability was assessed through the online survey, which revealed that respondents agreed on the positive effects of profitability on their businesses.
 Additionally, a thorough analysis of the collected survey data was conducted to examine the correlations and relationships between different factors.
 The Pearson correlation analysis yielded a coefficient value of 0.912, indicating a highly strong and positive relationship between profitability and the growth of SMEs and start-ups in Malaysia.
 Moreover, the standardized coefficient beta displayed a coefficient of 0.547 and a p-value of <0.01 (lower than the alpha level of 0.05), signifying that profitability has a significant and positive impact on the growth of SMEs and start-ups in Malaysia.